meld-cp/obsidian-encrypt/README.md

 #### To changing an encrypted notes password and hint
 1. Open the note as usual from the navigation tree.
 2. Enter the password for the note.
-3. Click 'Change Password' from the tab title bar or tab context menu.
+3. Click the 'Change Password' icon from the tab title bar or tab context menu.
 4. Enter the new password and hint.

+#### To encrypt/decrypt an existing note
+- Right-click the file and choose 'Encrypt note' or 'Decrypt note'.

+OR

+- Select the ribbon icon named 'Convert to or from an Encrypted note' to toggle the active file between encrypted and not.

+OR

+- Select 'Convert to or from an Encrypted note' from the command palette (or even better, bind a hot key)

 ### In-place Encryption